lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 ### Check Code and Commands

-1. All code blocks and commands should be runnable from a login node.
+The script `xyz.sh` checks if the code chunks are runnable on a login node.
+It is invoked as follows ...

 **TODO:** Implement [Issue #9](#9)